Anna DePold Hohler, MD

 Location: BUMC, Department of Neurology

-Dr. Hohler is involved in research on symptomatic predictors of Parkinson’s disease and novel medication and surgical therapies for patients with Parkinson’s disease.
+Dr. Hohler is a co-investigator of ongoing bio-marker studies.
+In addition, she participates in studies of novel medications to manage symptoms in Parkinson’s disease.
 She is involved in autonomic research in Parkinson’s disease and MSA patients.
 Dr. Hohler is also actively involved in research on abuse and violence and its impact on neurology patients.

-Dr. Hohler has worked extensively with individuals in all levels of medical training.
-She lectures frequently to medical students, residents, and neurology staff on various movement disorder topics.
-Dr. Hohler is the director of the neurology disease and therapy course.
-She is also the director of the neurology medical student clerkship.
-She serves as the field specific advisor for medical students interested in neurology and is the advisor for the student interest group in neurology.
+Dr. Hohler is an Assistant Dean of the Office of Academic Affairs.
+She has worked extensively with individuals in all levels of medical training.
 She is the recipient of the prestigious Stanley Robbins BU teaching excellence award and has won awards for teaching excellence from the American Academy of Neurology.

 Dr. Hohler has lectured locally, nationally, and internationally on the topics of movement disorders and recognizing patients with abuse and violence in the medical practice.
 She has also published chapters and numerous peer reviewed journal articles.